ministryofjustice/moj-frontend/docs/contribute.md

 It does not need to be thoroughly tested, documented or considered for wider use.
 For someone working on a problem from scratch, it can be a helpful starting point or idea.

 The component will be given an 'experimental' status.
-This is to reflect that it's early in development and only to be used in alpha and beta phases.
+This is to show that it's early in development and only to be used in alpha and beta phases.
 You can [read about the MoJ Design System statuses](/design-system-statuses/).

 [Add a component to the MoJ Design System](/contribute/add-new-component/start)